Answers to all your Frequently Asked Questions

 ENERGY STAR is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy helping us all save money and protect the environment through energy efficient products and practices.
 For more information, visit www.energystar.gov.

-Silver Line is proud to state that our vinyl windows and patio doors have been Green Approved by the NAHB Research Center.
-Approval for this certification is measured based on the National Green Building Standard™, which is the best existing standard for green and sustainable residential products.
-For more information, see our news article, see our Green Approved Products Certificate or visit www.GreenApprovedProducts.com.
+Silver Line is proud to state that our vinyl windows and patio doors are NGBS Green Certified by NGBS Home Innovation Research Labs.
+This certification is measured based on the National Green Building Standard™ (NGBS), which is the best existing standard for green and sustainable residential products.
+For more information, see our Green NGBS Green Certified Products Certificate or visit www.HomeInnovation.com/Green.

 Click here for a full list of Silver Line window and patio door installation instructions.

 The Silver Line YouTube Channel has a number of how-to videos posted.
 From identifying different window parts to replacing a window sash to changing a patio door handle and more, we can help.
 We are adding more videos all the time so keep checking back.

 The Silver Line YouTube Channel has a number of videos posted to help you replace various window and door parts.
 From replacing a window sash to changing a patio door handle and more, we can help.
 We are adding more videos all the time so keep checking back.